Toyota Prius Plug-In costs, insurance, warranty & tax

 The electric element of Toyota Prius Plug-In helps keep petrol use to a minimum and means it’ll be super-cheap to run

-The Prius Plug-In is exempt from the London Congestion Charge, so if you travel into the capital during the week, you’ll save £11.50 per day.
+The Prius Plug-In is exempt from the London Congestion Charge, so if you travel into the capital, you’ll save £15 per day – but only until October 2021, when the exemption for sub-75g/km cars ends.
 If you’re a business user, the breaks are even bigger.
-Emitting just 29g/km CO2 puts the Prius Plug-In in the 10% BiK tax bracket.
+Emitting just 29g/km CO2 puts the Prius Plug-In in the 11% BiK tax bracket.

 Toyota Prius Plug-In insurance group